lj-ditrapani/SWE430/markdown/example2.markdown

         toDecimal: toDecimal
     };

-The rewrite test now runs, but all assertions fail with `result is undefined`.
+The rewrite test now runs and executes all assertions, but each assertions fail with `Result: undefined`.

-Create helper function `replaceTwoCharacters`
+Before we dive into filling in the body of the `rewrite()` function with code, it would be nice to break down this problem into smaller pieces.
+Let's isolate a portion of the rewrite function into a smaller, helper function.

 "Replace Two Characters" Function
 ---------------------------------

+In light of what the `rewrite()` function is required to do, it would be nice to have a helper function that, given a string, a two character string, and a replacement substring, would return a string with the first occurrence of the two character string replaced with the replacement substring.
+Let's create a helper function named `replaceTwoCharacters()` that does exactly that.

 Write test for `replaceTwoCharacters`